alexlampros/NYC-Crime-Data/README.md

 ## Predicting suspect profile based on victim profile

-We can leverage these insights to build a classification model using ```RandomForestClassifier``` to
+We can leverage these insights to build a classification model using ```RandomForestClassifier``` to predict the profile of the offender based on the victim's age, race, sex, and the type of crime that was committed.
+This can be potentially beneficial to law enforcement, however we recognize the potential for bias in the data and the risk that this leads to systemic bias in policing.

 ```
 # Select features and target variables